 Quadrant 4: Not urgent and not important

-Effective individuals avoid Quadrants III and IV since they aren’t significant, whether they are urgent or not.
+Effective individuals avoid Quadrants III and IV since they aren’t significant, whether urgent or not.
 They also reduce the size of Quadrant I by spending more time in Quadrant II.
-You need a tool that promotes, motivates, and really assists you in spending the time you need in Quadrant II on prevention rather than on disasters.
+You need a tool that promotes, motivates, and really assists you in spending the time you need in Quadrant II on prevention rather than disasters.
 The easiest method to accomplish this, according to Stephen Covey, is to arrange your life on a weekly basis.

 There will definitely be occasions during the week when your integrity will be tested.
 The popularity of responding to other people’s urgent but inconsequential priorities in Quadrant III, or the joy of fleeing to Quadrant IV, will threaten to overcome the essential Quadrant II activities you have planned.
-Your primary centre, self-awareness, and conscience may give a high level of internal stability, direction, and wisdom, allowing you to utilize your autonomous will while remaining true to what is actually essential.
+Your primary centre, self-awareness, and conscience may give a high level of internal stability, direction, and wisdom, allowing you to utilise your autonomous will while remaining true to what is essential.